musa-harb/books-microservice/README.md

 'http://127.0.0.1:50000/?keyword= + "agile" '
 ...

-The resturned results will be a JSON object which contains an array of books object:
+The returned results will be a JSON object which contains an array of books object:

 ...
 [